 Facts and Figures about Stroke

-- One of the main disease processes leading to stroke is atherosclerosis.
-The incidence of stroke increases significantly with age.
-There are many other risk factors, including tobacco use, physical inactivity, unhealthy diet, harmful use of alcohol, hypertension, atrial fibrillation, raised blood lipid levels, obesity, male gender, genetic disposition and psychological factors.
+- One of the main clinical risk factors for stroke is high blood pressure as a result of atherosclerosis.
+There are many other risk factors, including tobacco use, physical inactivity, unhealthy diet, harmful use of alcohol, atrial fibrillation, raised blood lipid levels, obesity, genetic disposition, stress and depression.